worldcoin/open-iris/IRIS_PERFORMANCE_CARD.md

 <img src="./docs/performance_card/ice2005_results.png" width="800" alt="ICE 2005 results">

-Fig. 1(a) and 1(b) show the ROC on right and left eye, respectively, from all participants in Iris Challenge Evaluation (ICE) 2005 and Fig. 2(a) and 2(b) show our ROC in comparison.
+Fig. 1(a) and 1(b) show the ROC on right and left eye, respectively, from all participants in Iris Challenge Evaluation (ICE) 2005 and Fig. 2(a) and 2(b) show our ROC in comparison*.
 Although the exact error rates were not published in [1], these plots show IRIS performs as good as if not better than commercial algorithms available at the time.

 |<img src="./docs/performance_card/comparison_1a.png" alt="1a"> Fig. 1(a) participant ROC on ICE 2005 (right eye) [1]| <img src="./docs/performance_card/comparison_1b.png" alt="1b"> Fig. 1(b) participant ROC on ICE 2005 (left eye) [1]|
 |---|---|